 - Financial support of the AI project by reimbursing partial project costs;

-- Advice to properly frame business problems for the use of AI techniques;
+- Advice to properly frame business challenges for the use of AI techniques;

-- Connect with firms specializing in AI likely to participate in project the implementation;
+- Connect with firms specializing in AI likely to participate in project implementation;

 - Support the company at the business and technical levels during and after projects.

 Invest-AI co-investment program reimburses part of the project costs.

 These contributions are non-refundable and do not exceed 50% of the total eligible project costs.
 Invest-AI can contribute up to a maximum of $ 1 for every $ 1 invested by the private sector in a project.
 The fund can thus repay up to a maximum of 50% of total eligible expenses if the remaining eligible expenses are paid by the company.
 At least 30% (preferably 50%) of the required investment should come from the private sector.
 Depending on the size of the projects, Invest-AI can contribute between $ 10K and $ 1M.
 A firm cannot accumulate more than $ 1M in non-repayable contributions during the first term of the fund (end 31/03/23).